22388o/hosted-channels-rfc/README.md

 2. After receiving `update_add_htlc` followed by `state_update` receiver has a new `last_cross_signed_state` where sender has signed an obligation to provide `X` funds to receiver if receiver reveals a preimage within next `Y` blocks (a CLTV expiry delta).

 3. When having this data along with preimage revealed (`update_fulfill_htlc` sent) a sender software must notify an owner if payment is not getting resolved within a reasonable time frame, but well before CLTV deadline (otherwise sender could claim receiver just was not cooperating so sender had to fail a payment on CLTV expiry).
 Sender is then expected to take action which can range from contacing receiver support to revealing a `last_cross_signed_state` along with preimage publically, thus giving sender no chance of denying that active in-flight HTLC exists and respected preimage is revealed.
+Note that for this to work a final CLTV window set by receiver software should be large enough, at least 288 blocks is recommended.

 ### Host decides to refund a channel on-chain using Client's `refund_scriptpubkey`